cmb-chula/MHCSeqNet2/README.md

 # MHCSeqNet2

-This is the official repository containing the code to reproduce result founded on a research paper titiled `MHCSeqNet2 - Improved Peptide-Class I MHC Binding Prediction for Alleles with Low Data`
+This is the official repository containing the code to reproduce result founded on a research paper titled `MHCSeqNet2 - Improved Peptide-Class I MHC Binding Prediction for Alleles with Low Data`

 ## Index